Import LEAN into elan

 Import LEAN to elan

-Now, to integrate it with elan
+Now, to integrate it with elan, follow these steps:

 - Locate the Binaries: (mentioned above) If you've